cloudant/python-cloudant/README.md

 includes only open issues, but it may already have been closed.
 * Cloudant customers should contact Cloudant support for urgent issues.
 * When opening a new issue [here in github](../../issues) please complete the template fully.

+## Migrating to `cloudant-python-sdk` library
+We have a newly supported Cloudant Python SDK named [cloudant-python-sdk](https://github.com/IBM/cloudant-python-sdk).
+For advice on migrating from this module see [MIGRATION.md](MIGRATION.md).